FingerlessGlov3s/ttrss-docker/README.md

-# FingerlessGlov3s' TinyTiny RSS container
+# FingerlessGlov3s' Tiny Tiny RSS container

-This is a simple docker container to deploy [TinyTiny RSS](https://tt-rss.org/) as a container, only tested with mysql(mariadb) backend.
+This is a simple docker container to deploy [Tiny Tiny RSS](https://tt-rss.org/) as a container, only tested with mysql(mariadb) backend.

 My instructions assume you use the path /docker for your docker containers.